Layering in the Pacific Northwest:

 Your base layer should include everything necessary to cover all flesh: socks, thermal pants, long-sleeve thermal top, balaclava (usually UL type or buff), beanie, and liner gloves.
 I do not usually wear a balaclava or gloves while sleeping, but I keep them handy in case I need to get out of my sleeping bag or I am sleeping with the tent door open.

 Keep in mind that your sleeping bag rating assumes you are wearing a base layer.

 A base layer will help protect your sleeping bag from sweat, grime, and body odors.
 I usually keep my rain jacket and rain pants in my sleeping bag so I can get to them quickly if necessary.
-If you are in weather so cold (below 20ºF for me) that you need a base layer while hiking, carry a separate base layer for camp and sleeping.
-Always have a base layer that is completely dry for sleeping and lite activities around camp.
+If you are in weather so cold (below 20ºF for me) that you need a base layer while hiking, carry a separate base layer for around camp and while sleeping.
+Always have a base layer that is completely dry and sweat-free for sleeping and lite activities around camp.
 If I wear a base layer on my legs, it is usually a thin nylon one, but for sleeping, I prefer a warmer mid-weight capeline baselayer.

 Frostbite and Hypothermia Prevention

 A key part of layering is being able to stay dry and being able to cover up as completely as possible.